Giving Back to the Community

 Each year members of the guild make and donate quilts.
 Project Warmth is the perfect place to meet new quilters, express your creativity and learn new techniques without fear of judgment and without cost to you.
 Work days are open to all area quilters.
 Everyone is encouraged to join in and help out.
 If you cannot attend the work day, fabric is available to make quilt tops or blocks at home.

 Project Warmth receives donations of fabric and other quilting materials used for the quilt tops.
 Donations are always welcome.
 Members gather to work together on these quilts and the Project Warmth Committee then works to get the tops quilted or tied.
 Regular work days are scheduled for the last Monday of September, October, January, February, March and April; other dates may be scheduled at the discretion of the chair.
 These meetings are held at Faith Lutheran Church.

 A raffle is held every year at the Christmas party with proceeds going to Project Warmth.
-In 2018, 28 items were donated to the raffle which raised $638.
+In 2021, the raffle raised $960.